markokole/titanic/README.md

 e) log.log - example of a log file - when running the code, a line is appended to the file.
    The line consists of some basic information about the run itself

+The paths would need to be adjusted, if someone wants to run the code.